FDA approved for more than 25 years

 If you miss a dose, take it as soon as you remember on the same day as the missed dose.
 But don’t take a double dose if you forgot to take your tablet yesterday.
 In that case, just take your next scheduled dose.

 How does this help with male pattern baldness?
-Let’s first dig into why this type of hair loss occurs in the first place.
+To answer that, let’s dig into why this type of hair loss occurs in the first place.

-If you’re genetically predisposed to male pattern baldness, the DHT created from this process can bind to receptors in your scalp and gradually cause your hair follicles to shrink and stop producing new hairs.
+If you’re genetically predisposed to male pattern baldness (look at male hair loss patterns in your family), the DHT created from this process can bind to receptors in your scalp and gradually cause your hair follicles to shrink—and stop producing new hairs.

 Not everyone is equally sensitive to the effects of DHT.
 This is why some guys go bald in their 20s or 30s, while others maintain a full head of hair well into older adulthood.